sabinelab/sabine/CONTRIBUTING.md

 2.  **Install dependencies:**
     ```bash
-    bun i
+    bun i --frozen-lockfile
     ```

 3.  **Set up environment variables:**
     Create a `.env` file in the root directory.
-You can use `env.d.ts` as a template for the required variables.
+You can use `src/env.ts` as a template for the required variables.
 You must provide values for:
     * `BOT_TOKEN`: Your Discord bot token.
     * `POSTGRES_URI`: The connection string for your PostgreSQL database.
     * `REDIS_URL`: The URL for your Redis instance.
     * `AUTH`: Auth key for the internal API.
-    * ...and other variables defined in `env.d.ts`.
+    * ...and other variables defined in `src/env.ts`.

     *Note: The `docker-compose.yml` file is configured to start the **Redis** service via `docker compose up -d redis`.
 You must provide your own PostgreSQL database container.
 You can use [this repository as an example](https://github.com/levisantosp/postgres) for a quick setup.*